Meet the Orchestra

 sara richman sanders

-Sara Richman Sanders is the Membership Director at a nonprofit association, where she focuses on recruiting and retaining members to support the organization’s mission.
-In her free time, Sara is an avid sports fan who roots for the Houston Astros and New York Giants.
-She also enjoys frequent visits to museums and art galleries to take in the culture and history on display.
-Civic engagement is important to Sara – she volunteers as an election judge to support the democratic process.
-An adventurous spirit, Sara loves to travel and has already been to 40 of the 50 states with a goal of visiting them all.
-She also has a bit of a nerdy side, building legos and playing Dungeons and Dragons when she needs a creative break.
-During the pandemic, Sara picked up her viola again after nearly twenty years without playing.
+Hello!
+I am Sara Richman Sanders, and I work as a Membership Director at a nonprofit association, where I focus on recruiting and retaining members to support the organization’s mission.
+In my free time, I am an avid sports fan who roots for the Houston Astros and New York Giants.
+I also enjoy frequent visits to museums and art galleries to take in the culture and history on display.
+Civic engagement is important to me – I volunteer as an election judge to support the democratic process.
+I love to travel and have already been to 40 of the 50 states and someday I hope to visit them all!
+I also have a bit of a nerdy side, building legos and playing Dungeons and Dragons!
+During the pandemic, I picked up my viola again after nearly twenty years without playing.
 Reconnecting with music has been a rewarding creative outlet.
-Most of all, Sara loves spending time with her family, including husband Brandon and daughter Keira.
-She also enjoys connecting with her extended family and friends whenever possible.
-Sara makes time for those she cares about, whether it’s a beach vacation or a cozy night in.
-Her varied interests and commitment to community continue to be driving forces in her life.
+Most of all, I love spending time with my family, including husband Brandon and daughter Keira.
+I also enjoy spending time with my extended family and friends!

 20220424_082220 - Elizabeth Robbins